How to Make Braces Pain Free

 - The amount of movement that has to happen.

 Very few people who get braces find that they hurt.
 It seems that the worst part is having to sit through the impressions, as it can be an unnerving experience.
 There is bound to be some pain felt over the next few days, but this can be dealt with by over the counter medication and it is a small price to pay to get the smile that you always wanted.
-Too many people worry about the pain when they are younger and refuse to have the treatment carried out, only to realise later on that it was a mistake and they should have had the work done.
+Too many people worry about the pain when they are younger and refuse to have the treatment carried out, only to realize later on that it was a mistake and they should have had the work done.
 There is no problem with getting braces when you are older, but it does mean that you have missed years of having beautiful straight teeth.

 It is expected that the pain could last for around a week after the items have been set in place, and also there may be some discomfort after you have had an appointment where the wires or bands have been adjusted.
 One big surprise will be the effect that wearing braces has on the cheeks and lips.
 It may be touching them, and you will need to set your mouth in a way that avoids too much contact with them.
-Modern braces are made of lightweight materials and as a result this eliminates the pain that could have been felt in the past with old style braces.
+Modern braces are made of lightweight materials and as a result this eliminates the pain that could have been felt in the past with old-style braces.
 It is expected that everyone will get used to the changes and for most, it will only be over the counter medication that is needed.
 To prevent the risk of infection, you can gargle with salt water each day, but this clearly will not deal with any pain that is felt.

 When questioned about the first few weeks after having braces fitted, the majority of patients said that is was more inconvenient and uncomfortable than painful.